lightning/bolts/01-messaging.md

 without negotiation or special coding in clients.
 The "ignore additional data" rule similarly allows for future expansion.

-Implementations may prefer have message data aligned on an 8-byte boundary (the largest natural alignment requirement of any type here), but adding a 6-byte padding after the type field was considered
+Implementations may prefer have message data aligned on an 8 byte boundary (the largest natural alignment requirement of any type here), but adding a 6 byte padding after the type field was considered
 wasteful: alignment may be achieved by decrypting the message into a buffer with 6 bytes of pre-padding.

 ## Initialization Message

 Once authentication is complete, the first message reveals the features supported or required by this node.
-Odd features are optional, even features are compulsory ("it's OK to be odd!").
+Odd features are optional, even features are compulsory (_it's OK to be odd_).
 The meaning of these bits will be defined in future.

 1. type: 16 (`init`)
 2. data: